joomla-projects/docker-php70/README.md

-# docker-php70
+# Docker Container with PHP 7.0

-Docker Container for unit testing
+Docker Container for unit testing with PHP 7.0 and our PHP Unit extensions.